 What is the significance of this seeric name Gazelem?

 While Ancient Egyptian and Amorite, Afroasiatic cousins, hold the best answer, Aramaic makes for a good starting place.
-Daniel 2:27, which is written in Aramaic, speaks of a group of Babylonian diviners known as the gazrin (see "Gazelem" in The Book of Mormon Onomasticon, Maxwell Institute, BYU).
-Published statements of Hugh Nibley, together with research weighed in the Book of Mormon Onomasticon, all suggest a look at the Semitic root g-z-r in divining the meaning of Gazelem.
+Daniel 2:27 (Aramaic) speaks of a group of Babylonian diviners known as the gazrin (see "Gazelem" in The Book of Mormon Onomasticon, Maxwell Institute, BYU).
+Published statements of Hugh Nibley and research gathered in the Onomasticon all direct us to the Semitic root g-z-r in divining the meaning of Gazelem.

 Can d-s-r be a name?
 Hugh Nibley, with reference to Djoser, the first king to build a pyramid, derives Book of Mormon names Zeezrom and Seezoram from Egyptian d-s-r.
 And Zeezrom and Gazelem, when we drop the archaic mimetic ending (-m), do share a similar consonantal root base: z-z-r/g-z-l ~ d-s-r/g-z-r.
 We're getting somewhere now: In his study of West Semitic names, Professor Herbert Bardwell Huffmon lists both Gazariya (ga-zr-ri-ya) and Gzry as derivatives of g-z-r (entscheiden, schneiden; to divide up, cut up; cut), Amorite Personal Names in the Mari Texts: A Structural and Lexical Study (Baltimore, Maryland, 1965), 130.
 Has anyone ever linked archaic King Djoser to West Semitic Gazariya?
 I doubt it, but both names come from a common root.